s3nt1n3lz21/BaldursGateAI/README.md

  Cannot be dispelled with dispel magic or remove magic.
 Requires a spell breach type spell to remove them.

- Globe Of Invulnerability : Blocks all spells level 4 or lower.
+ Globe Of Invulnerability : Blocks all spells of a certain level or lower.
+(Will NOT break after a certain number of spells)
  Spell Deflection: Absorbs a certain number of spells.
-(Will break after blocking so many spells.)
+(Will break after a certain number of spells)
- Spell Turning: Turns the spells back on the original caster.
-(Will break after blocking so many spells.)
+ Spell Turning: Turns a certain number of spells back towards the original caster.
+(Will break after a certain number of spells)
  Spell Immunity: Blocks all spells from a certain magic school.
+(Will NOT break after a certain number of spells)

  Can be dispelled with dispel magic or remove magic.

  Shield: Immune to the spell magic missile.
+(Will NOT break after a certain number of spells)

  The following logic is applied to all spells cast to make sure they are not wasted if the enemy has a spell blocking spell active.

- If the spell level is 4 or lower, cast it if the enemy doesn't have Globe of Invulnerability.  !CheckStatGT(LastSeenBy(Myself),0,MINORGLOBE)
+ If the spell level is 4 or lower, cast it if the enemy doesn't have Globe of Invulnerability.
+ !CheckStat(LastSeenBy(Myself),0,MINORGLOBE) = Minor Globe Of Invulnerability (Immune to Level 3 spells or lower)
+ !CheckStat(LastSeenBy(Myself),1,MINORGLOBE) = Globe Of Invulnerability (Immune to level 4 spells or lower)
- If the spell is a debuff spell, cast it if the enemy doesn't have Spell Deflection.  !CheckStatGT(LastSeenBy(Myself),0,WIZARD_SPELL_DEFLECTION)
+ If the spell is a debuff spell, cast it if the enemy doesn't have Spell Deflection.
+ !CheckStat(LastSeenBy(Myself),0,WIZARD_SPELL_DEFLECTION) = Minor Spell Deflection (Blocks 4 levels of spells)
+ !CheckStat(LastSeenBy(Myself),1,WIZARD_SPELL_DEFLECTION) = Spell Deflection (Blocks 10 levels of spells)
- If the spell is an offensive or debuff spell, cast it if the enemy doesn't have Spell Turning.  !CheckStat(LastSeenBy(Myself),0,WIZARD_SPELL_TURNING)
+ If the spell is an offensive or debuff spell, cast it if the enemy doesn't have Spell Turning.
+ !CheckStat(LastSeenBy(Myself),0,WIZARD_SPELL_TURNING) = Minor Spell Turning (Turns back 4 levels of spells) !CheckStat(LastSeenBy(Myself),1,WIZARD_SPELL_TURNING) = Spell Turning (Turns back 12 levels of spells)
- If the spell is of X magic school, cast it if the enemy doesn't have Spell Immunity to magic school X.  !CheckStat(LastSeenBy(Myself),X,WIZARD_SPELL_IMMUNITY)
+ If the spell is of X magic school, cast it if the enemy doesn't have Spell Immunity to magic school X.
+ !CheckStat(LastSeenBy(Myself),X,WIZARD_SPELL_IMMUNITY)
- If the spell is magic missile, cast it if the enemy doesn't have Shield.  !CheckSpellState(LastSeenBy(Myself),WIZARD_SHIELD)
+ If the spell is magic missile, cast it if the enemy doesn't have Shield.
+ !CheckSpellState(LastSeenBy(Myself),WIZARD_SHIELD)

  If the spell is remove magic or dispel magic, cast it if the enemy has a magical buff (including Shield)
  If the spell is a spell breach type spell, cast it if the enemy has a spell blocking spell (not including Shield)

  Spell Schools
- 1 =
+ 1 = Abjuration
- 2 =
+ 2 = Conjuration
- 3 =
+ 3 = Divination
- 4 =
+ 4 = Enchantment
- 5 =
+ 5 = Illusion
- 6 =
+ 6 = Evocation
- 7 =
+ 7 = Necromancy
- 8 =
+ 8 = Alteration

  ### Useful links